stephentown42/Neural_Data_Tools/ElectrodePositions/ReadMe.md

 <br/>

 ## Loading and visualization
-A starter function is included to load data and compute the duration at each recording site: **draw_depth_vs_date.m**
+A starter function is included to load data and compute the duration at each recording site: **draw_depth_vs_date.m**.
+More recently, the python version of this function allows use of data straight from this repository without needing to download the data to a local machine.

 ![F1808_Right](F1808_Right.png)